husainshaikh895/Basics-and-Data-Structures/README.md

 Byte sized programmes in python3

 # - binary.py :
+Binary Search - To search for an element using Divide and Conquer Time Complexity - O(logn)

+# - bubble.py
-Binary Search - to sort a given list of numbers
+Bubble sort  - to sort a given list of numbers
 Time Complexity - O(n^2)

-# - bubble.py
-Bubble sort

 # - date2day.py
 Calculates Day from a given date in 2019